ar-io/ar-io-network-process/docs/madr/002-testnet-faucet.md

 - Ability to mint $ARIO for internal testing purposes
 - Decent enough protection against abuse

-## Separate process for interacting/managing $ARIO balances
+## Separate faucet process for getting $ARIO

-Create a separate process for interacting/managing $ARIO balances and pruning on a timed bases.
-It would be "allocated" $ARIO on an interval and store balances of testnet users locally.
-It would then be able to prune balances of users that haven't interacted with the testnet for a period of time.
+Create a separate process (or service/api) for interacting/managing $ARIO balances and pruning on a timed bases.
+It would be "allocated" $ARIO on an interval and transfer limited amounts to users.
+Ideally, it protects against abuse by limiting the amount of $ARIO that can be minted at any given time and sends alerts when the wallet balance is low.

-Pros:

-- Can be shared with community and used by other projects
+This could be a process, or a service and API that supported in the CLI.

+**Pros:**

 - Logic separated from main repo
 - Allows for more robust and flexible implementation if needed

-Cons:
+- Rate limits token distribution to prevent abuse
+- Minimal impact on the $ARIO process
+- If using a service - it can be deployed anywhere and doesn't need to be deployed to AO, allowing for more flexibility and alerting mechanisms

+**Cons:**

 - More overhead - repo/code to manage
-- Separate repo/ci pipeline for reviewing
-- Not useful for our own reusability
-- Dependency between faucet process and $ARIO process and ar-io-sdk
-- Dependency on $ARIO process to give balance to faucet process
+- If using a process - it would need to be deployed to AO and would need to be able to call the $ARIO process (i.e. depends on cranking)
+- If using a service - separate piece of infrastructure to manage

 ## Integrated feature flag and minting support in existing $ARIO process

 Integrate a feature flag mechanism into the existing $ARIO process.
 All ArNS related actions are free if the global flag is enabled and an LRU cache to limit the number of ArNS records stored in state.
 Additionally, add a `mint` function to mint new balances for other interactions/use cases - but throttle the amount of tokens distributed at any given time.

-Pros:
+**Pros:**

 - Tight integration with main repo
 - Integration with ArNS does not require any minting/extra work